johnschimmel/dwd-nodejs-realtime-w--pusher/README.md

 Or with the helper script

 	. devserver

-## jQuery

-jQuery is a very popular and useful Javascript library that is used to minimize the amount of Javascript you need to write to manipulate HTML DOM elements, add click events and AJAX functions.
-We will use AJAX in all the demos on this site.

-## PUSHER - Realtime Web Service

-[Pusher.com](http://www.pusher.com) is a great way to add realtime events to your webapp.

-Register for an account at [http://pusher.com/](http://pusher.com/).
-You will need to create a .env file that includes the following information about your Pusher account.

-**.env**

-	PUSHER_APP_ID=XXXXXX
-	PUSHER_KEY=XXXXXXXXXXXXX
-	PUSHER_SECRET=XXXXXXXXXXXXXX

-Save your .env file.

-You will have to push your new .env variables to Heroku config so their servers have your credientals.

-In your code directory in Terminal run the following command.

-	heroku config:add PUSHER_APP_ID=XXXXXX
-	heroku config:add PUSHER_KEY=XXXXXXXXXXXXXXX
-	heroku config:add PUSHER_SECRET=XXXXXXXXXXXXX

 The **.nodemonignore** file will ignore certain files and directories from being watched.
 By default and for example we're ignoring /public folder.